-- 1.10 The parish's rural environment of ancient woodland, unimproved pasture, wooded gills, streams and ponds provides a favourable habitat for rare species of animal and plant.
+- 67. The parish's rural environment of ancient woodland, unimproved pasture, wooded gills, streams and ponds provides a favourable habitat for rare species of animal and plant.
 Notable recorded sightings are listed in Supporting Document LEA7.
-The parish is also part of the Linkhill Turtle Dove-friendly Zone which is an important initiative to reverse the catastrophic decline in the species. - 1.10.1 There are ten Local Wildlife Sites (LWS) in the parish and one Site of Special Scientific Interest (SSSI), Parsonage Wood, (see Supporting Documents LEA8 and LEA9) highlighting the wildlife-rich environment.
-The noted lichen-rich flora is a particular feature indicative of the clean, unpolluted air in the parish. - 1.10.2 The NPPF emphasises the importance of the natural environment.
+The parish is also part of the Linkhill Turtle Dove-friendly Zone which is an important initiative to reverse the catastrophic decline in the species. - 68.
+There are ten Local Wildlife Sites (LWS) in the parish and one Site of Special Scientific Interest (SSSI), Parsonage Wood, (see Supporting Documents LEA8 and LEA9) highlighting the wildliferich environment.
+The noted lichen-rich flora is a particular feature indicative of the clean, unpolluted air in the parish. - 69.
+The NPPF emphasises the importance of the natural environment (NPPF paras.
+174-188).
 It is especially important that new development pays special attention to this in an area so rich in biodiversity.
-TWBC provides guidance notes for planning applications in relation to Landscape and Nature Conservation and states that development should 'seek to protect and enhance the biodiversity of the site and the surrounding area'. - 1.10.3 Development will be expected to comply with Policies EN1 and EN14 of TWBC DLP 2019.
+TWBC provides guidance notes for planning applications in relation to Landscape and Nature Conservation and states that development should 'seek to protect and enhance the biodiversity of the site and the surrounding area' (Landscape and Nature Conservation Guidance Notes for Applicants August 2002 Part 1 p.
+1). - 70.
+Development will be expected to comply with Policies EN1, EN 12 & EN 13 of TWBC Pre-SLP.

-Policy LE5 Trees, Woodland and Hedgerow
+Policy LE4 Trees, Woodland and Hedgerow

-There will be a presumption in favour of the retention and enhancement of existing trees, woodland and hedgerow cover on site.
-Existing individual trees, or groups of trees, that contribute positively to the area shall be retained.
-Any proposed new landscaping, and any existing landscaping to be retained, shall include adequate capacity for future tree growth, where appropriate.
+There will be a presumption in favour of the retention and enhancement of existing trees, woodland and hedgerow cover on site and the restoration of lost trees, woodland and hedgerows.